lsst-dm/dmtn-184/index.rst

   distribution for DiaSources.
 It would be interesting to see the effect of non-uniformity on performance.
 - Data management aspect of the operations was not tested.
-Such operations could include archiving or removing of older data and cleanup of the tables.
+Such operations could include archiving or removal of older data and cleanup of the tables.
   This aspect will need to be understood and tested as well.

 Conclusion
 ==========

-We tested APDB prototype against Cassandra cluster running on GCP using different options for cluster size and its operating parameters.
+We tested the APDB prototype against Cassandra cluster running on GCP using different options for cluster size and its operating parameters.
 Twelve-node Cassandra cluster seem to provide performance that can be adequate for AP pipeline operation for the scale of one year and beyond.
 The tests also provide